 The study of Spanish includes instruction in language, literature, linguistics, and culture.
 Students of Spanish acquire the skills required to not only speak the language, but also to learn about and appreciate Hispanic societies, cultures, and artistic expressions.
 The guiding principle of the curriculum is that one of the best ways to understand a culture is directly through its language.

 Western’s Modern and Classical Languages Department trains in two areas: language structure and literary analysis.
 Language structure is taught both holistically and analytically.
 Holistic language learning is facilitated by modern methods and multimedia technology, as well as study abroad opportunities.
 Analytical instruction of language is taught through a full range of language skills courses, as well as a significant number of linguistics courses.
 Literary analysis is an essential component to the curriculum, and the department provides instruction in history and culture, as well as literary theory.

-The Spanish program at Western places a strong emphasis on building a solid grammar and vocabulary base, with an equal emphasis on cultural awareness through culture, film, and literature courses.
+The Spanish program at Western places a strong emphasis on building a solid grammar and vocabulary base, with an equal emphasis on cultural awareness through culture, film, literature, and linguistics courses.